 Deepin manages to differentiate itself compared to all other distributions by following its own unique path.
 It achieves this by going above and beyond what many other distributions do.
 Instead of offering some original window themes, icon sets, and wallpapers, plus some mostly aesthetic tweaks to popular apps, Deepin comes with its own custom software alternatives.

 The Dock is probably the most important – and polished – out of them since it’s also the first thing you notice when you log in.
-Taking the place of the OS’s primary taskbar, the Dock is the place through which you launch and manage all the other software available, and control your computer.
+Taking the place of the OS’s primary taskbar, the Dock is the place through which you launch and manage all other available software and control your computer.
 It is smartly designed to present everything in an organized fashion, grouping program launchers, tray icons, and system buttons visually to ease access.
-And for those that don’t like the dock approach – called “Fashion mode” here – it can turn to a more standard taskbar spanning the whole bottom of the screenm called “Efficient mode.”
+And for those who don’t like the dock approach – called “Fashion mode” here – it can turn to a more standard taskbar spanning the whole bottom of the screen called “Efficient mode.”

-Deepin’s comes with its own File Manager that tiptoes between the modern and classic take on the subject and feels a bit like a mix between Dolphin, Nautilus, and Thunar.
-It follows Deepin’s visual language: looking “clean,” and offering easy access to all its functionality.
-It works as anyone would expect from a relatively modern file manager, allowing easy copying, moving, renaming or deletion of files and folders, access to the contents of connected devices and network shares, or preview of images.
+Deepin’s comes with its own File Manager that tiptoes between the modern and classic takes on the subject and feels a bit like a mix between Dolphin, Nautilus, and Thunar.
+It follows Deepin’s visual language – looking “clean” and offering easy access to all its functionality.
+It works as anyone would expect from a relatively modern file manager, allowing easy copying, moving, renaming or deletion of files and folders, access to the contents of connected devices and network shares or preview of images.

-Similarly useful and straightforward to use, Screen Recorder allows the user to capture any part of the screen as either a video file or an animated GIF.
+The individual Screenshot and Screen Recorder apps of the previous versions have been combined into one.
+It allows the user to capture any part of the screen and save it as a screenshot, a video file, or an animated GIF.

 Deepin movie can play any media file you throw at it or, at least, all of the ones we tried.
 It’s a good alternative to admittedly more popular media players, like VLC or MPlayer, and works fine as a full replacement for them if you don’t need any specific functionality or features they offer over it (like the advanced filters and stream management VLC allows).